alanh90/BICA-EmergentThoughts/README.md

     These scenarios are diverse, while maintaining the intended relationships between those abstract concepts.

-Layer 3 serves as the creative engine of ECF, transforming extracted data elements, including abstract concepts, into diverse hypothetical scenarios.
+Layer 3 serves as the creative engine of HECF, transforming extracted data elements, including abstract concepts, into diverse hypothetical scenarios.
 It emphasizes a concept driven approach to scenario generation ensuring the AI remains both proactive and innovative.

 #### **Key Functions**